matt-powelldev2784/PM-Test/README.md

 npm run dev
 ```

-Click the following URL in the terminal to the application in your browser:
+Click the following URL from the terminal to open the application in your browser:

 ```bash
 http://localhost:5173